christopherhuggins/website/content/post/20181121_eu_fishing_concerns.md

 ## Qualified majority voting and consensus decision-making

 Firstly, there's the mechanics of voting within the European Council.
 Article 50 outlines the withdrawal agreement will need to secure approval of 72% of EU member states, representing at least 65% of the EU's population (the UK is obviously excluded here).
-Putting to one side for a moment that the European Council tends to make its decisions based on consensus rather than formal voting, if it were to come to a formal vote, these five countries aren't enough.
+Putting to one side for a moment that the European Council tends to make its decisions based on consensus rather than formal voting, if it were to come to a formal vote, these five countries aren't enough to prevent approval.

 [You can play around with the voting calculator yourself and check out various scenarios for yourself](https://www.consilium.europa.eu/en/council-eu/voting-system/voting-calculator/)